Here is a question I get asked quite often so I though I would post it.

 The answer is yes with a couple caveats.

-If the frets are flattened in the center you can work the action down to about 2/32″ on the high e and just barely make a minor third bend at the 15th before you fret out.
+If the frets are flattened in the center you can work the action down to about 2/32″ on the high e and just make a minor third bend at the 15th before you fret out.
 That is an acceptable action but higher than a flatter radius neck.
-And you have lost fret height.
+And you have lost some fret height.